 1. Lack of Trust

 Most marriages start deteriorating when spouses lose trust in each other.
 Not trusting each other makes a good and happy relationship bitter.
 In marriage, trust is lost if spouses are constantly lying to or cheating on each other.
-If you are not sure whether your partner is cheating on you or not, you can try a Lie Detector.
+If you are not sure whether your partner is cheating on you or not, you can try a detector test.

 When your spouse realizes that you are not a trustworthy person, this will weaken your relationship and create a wedge between the two of you.
 Lack of trust in marriage can also occur if you don’t love each other, you don’t give each other’s words importance, you believe more in other people’s words than in each other, or you don’t give each other enough time.